2,5-Dimethoxy-4-methylamphetamine

+Use and effects

 Effects of this drug include substantial perceptual changes such as blurred vision, multiple images, vibration of objects, visual alterations, distorted shapes, enhancement of details, slowed passage of time, increased sexual drive and pleasure, and increased contrasts.
 It may cause mystical experiences and changes in consciousness.
 It may also cause pupillary dilation and a rise in systolic blood pressure.

+The effects of DOM were assessed in clinical studies in the late 1960s and early 1970s and by other researchers.
+At low doses, such as 1 to 4 mg, DOM produces effects including stimulation, euphoria, enhanced self-awareness, and mild dose-dependent perceptual disturbances.
+At higher doses, of above 5 to 7 mg, DOM produces psychedelic effects.

+Side effects

+Very little is known about the toxicity of DOM.